JarekSed/airport-lookup/README.md

  * This is done.

 * Airport Server -- Yuriy
- * This is almost done, but I just realized that this is slightly wrong Will finish it later today
+ * This is done.
+Please test.

 * Client -- Russ Frank
   * Simple client implemented, should work